vmlayton87/Milestone-Project-One/README.md

     - create a try again area on the screen instead of a window alert
     - create a you won window on the screen. create buttons to continue or to go back to main menu

+    12/30/23
+    - offsetWidth returns a value of 0.